Mjichsann/Mjichsann/README.md

 - 👀 I’m interested in Mobile Apps, Web, And more
 - 🌱 I’m currently learning Flutter, Swift, Kotlin
 - 📫 How to reach me ig: @mjichsann | whatsapp: +6281311048582 | Telegram: @mjichsann
+- 📊 Look at my portofolio here!
+Portofolio.mjichsan.com or my service in mjichsan.com